 School name:

 Date of review:

-Who completed Name:

-this checklist?
-Position:
+Who completed this checklist?

+triis of locklist: Position:

 Review given to: Name

 Position

 Comments:

 General informati on

 rent students have been diagnosed as being at risk of anaphylaxis, prescribed an adrenaline autoinjector?

-2. How many of the nese students carry their adrenaline autoinjector on their person?
+2. How many of the hese students carry their adrenaline autoinjector on their person?

-3. Have any stude school? ents ever had an allergic reaction requiring medical intervention at ☐ Yes □ No
+Have any study school? ents ever had an allergic reaction requiring medical intervention at ☐ Yes □ No

 a.
 If Yes, how many times?

-4. Have any stude ents ever had an anaphylactic reaction at school? ☐ Yes □ No
+4. Have any stud ents ever had an anaphylactic reaction at school? ☐ Yes □ No

 a.
-If Yes, how a.
 If Yes, how many students?

 b.
-If Yes, how b.
 If Yes, how many times

-5. Has a staff member been required to administer an adrenaline autoinjector to a ☐ Yes ☐ No student?
+5. Has a staff me student? mber been required to administer an adrenaline autoinjector to a ☐ Yes □ No

 a.
 If Yes, how many times?

-6. If your school is a government school, was every incident in which a student suffered an anaphylactic reaction reported via the Incident Reporting and Information System (IRIS)? ☐ Yes ☐ No
+s a government school, was every incident in which a student aphylactic reaction reported via the Incident Reporting and stem (IRIS)? ☐ Yes □ No

+·